yogeshjain999/representable/README.md

 === False and Nil Values

-Since 1.2 `false` values are considered when parsing and rendering.
+Since representable-1.2 `false` values _are_ considered when parsing and rendering.
 That particularly means properties that used to be unset (i.e. `nil`) after parsing might be `false` now.
 Vice versa, `false` properties that weren't included in the rendered document will be visible now.

 If you want +nil+ values to be included when rendering, use the `:render_nil` option.

   property :track, render_nil: true

-#hash

 == Lonely Collections